-Under the old state pension rules, you were able to ‘contract out’, or opt out, of this second state pension.
+Under the old state pension rules, you were able to ‘contract out’ of the additional state pension.

 Contracting out ended in April 2016, but your contracting-out history will still impact how much state pension you get under both the old and the new system.

 In addition to the basic state pension, the state previously provided a second-tier top-up pension, based on how much you earned – the additional state pension.
 Introduced in 1978 and originally called the state earnings related pension scheme (Serps), it became the state second pension (S2P) in 2002.